-December 25th of 1989 was the day that I given a Nintendo Entertainment system as a gift.
-I didn't know much about the system or its selection of games because I was new to modern console gaming.
-So I was surprised by one of the first gifts I received following: It was the intriguingly named Castlevania in my hands.
+It was Christmas of 1988 when I got the Nintendo Entertainment System as a gift.
+Though I knew a little bit about the system, my experiences with the machine were limited to whatever NES games my friends and cousins were currently playing.
+So I was surprised by one of the gifts I received in the following months: It was the intriguingly named Castlevania.
 "That's Dracula," I said to myself as I looked over the box cover.
 "This has to be good."
-But when I set it in the NES and began to play, I didn't like it much; it was too difficult in its controls and crazy boss battles, and it got really annoying really fast because of those silly Medusa heads flying around everywhere.
-Any time I'd play Castlevania, I'd make it as far as Frankenstein and Igor, and then I'd turn the game off in frustration, usually swearing it off.
-This obviously threatened to be the limit of my exposure to the series.
+But when I set it in the NES and began to play, I didn't like it much; it was too difficult with its clunky controls and crazy boss battles, and things got really annoying when those Medusa heads started flying around everywhere.
+Any time I'd give it a go, I'd make it as far as Frankenstein and Igor before switching off in the NES in frustration, usually swearing it off.
+My future exposure to the series was certainly under threat.

-Months later, my cousins introduced me to a little game called Castlevania 2: Simon's Quest, and while I liked what I saw--as I was still fascinated by the series' concept rather than the way it played--I instantly remembered how much I disliked Castlevania, and, thus, I didn't even entertain the thought of actually buying it.
+Months later, my cousins introduced me to a little game called Castlevania II: Simon's Quest, which I had previously only heard about.
+I liked what I saw--as I was still fascinated by the series' concept rather than the way it played--but I instantly remembered how much I disliked Castlevania and thus didn't even entertain the thought of actually buying it.

 Then,